Robeco has retained the highest possible A+ score for sustainable investing by the United Nations Principles for Responsible Investment (UNPRI).

 “We firmly believe that integrating sustainability in the investment process leads to better-informed investment decisions, while indirectly making a contribution to a more sustainable world by raising the bar for companies in the way they are dealing with sustainability issues that are relevant for society.”

-The UNPRI is an international network of more than 1,500 investors working together to further the growth of sustainability investing.
+The UNPRI is an international network of more than 1,500 investors working together to further the growth of sustainable investing.
 It has six core principles, led by a commitment to using environmental, social and governance (ESG) factors in the investment process.
 Robeco has been a signatory to the principles since the group’s foundation in 2006.

 BY CLICKING ON “I AGREE”, I DECLARE I AM A WHOLESALE CLIENT AS DEFINED IN THE CORPORATIONS ACT 2001.